Nishkalkashyap/Quark-docs/guide/setup.md

 * __`npmjs.org`__

 ## Updates
-As long as Quark is in the Alpha stage of development, we will release a new version every week, and monthly thereafter.
+As long as Quark is in the alpha stage of development, we will release a new version every week, and monthly thereafter.

 ## Versioning
 Once Quark releases in beta phase, it will follow [semver](https://semver.org/).
 Before that no gurantees are made that the API will be changed in a backwards compatible way.